algorand/node-ui/README.md

 With no options, the UI will be displayed instead of starting a service.

 ## Local Algod
+If you're using the downloaded binary, use `./node-ui` instead of `./nodeui`
 ```
 ~$ ALGORAND_DATA=path/to/data/dir ./nodeui
 ```
 ## Remote Algod
+If you're using the downloaded binary, use `./node-ui` instead of `./nodeui`
 ```
 ~$ ./nodeui -t <algod api token> -u http://<url>
 ```